 On this episode of One-on-One with Steve Adubato, show host Steve Adubato, PhD., once again visited the campus of Newark’s New Jersey Institute of Technology (NJIT).
 This time, he spoke with Dick Sweeney, co-founder of Keurig, about Sweeney’s New Jersey roots, his connection to NJIT and the way he encourages future innovators to brew up their own success.

-Keurig, one of America’s favorite, convenient coffeemakers, was founded nearly 25 years ago by John Sylvan and Peter Dragone.
+The founders of Keurig (John Sylvan and Peter Dragone), one of America’s favorite coffeemakers, did so nearly 25 years ago.
 A few months after its incarnation, Sweeney enthusiastically jumped on board as a co-founder, investor and advisor.

 “What intrigued me was the fact that they weren’t going into the consumer appliance world with another coffee machine; they weren’t going to be the next Mr. Coffee,” said Sweeney.
 “They were focused on the office coffee service market.”